LosicLab/starchip/README.md

 Resources:

-	It will use 1 cpu per sample.
-Run times vary but an hour is typical.
+	The default is to use 4 CPUs.
+This can be modified easily in the circle_star.sh script.
+Run times vary and scale up with more samples.
+Expect at least 1 minute per sample.

 Output: